 This Indo-Chinese style chicken sweet corn soup takes less than 10 minutes to make, with all the flavours of your favourite takeout restaurant.
 Sweet corn with savoury soy make for a light, but delicious soup.
 While this soup is considered an appetizer at most Indo-Chinese restaurants, don't be surprised if you have the whole pot to yourself, as a main!

 Indian-Chinese food is in a league of its own.
 Otherwise known as Hakka cuisine, the flavours of Indo-Chinese cooking are distinct.
 They are generally a lot spicier than traditional Chinese cooking.
 With rich, thick gravies, the food is lick your plate good.
-For reference, chilli paneer is a popular dish!
+For reference, chilli paneer and szechuan sauce are both popular dishes!

 Growing up in an Indian household, Hakka chinese food was our idea of Chinese takeout night.
 One thing that I always made sure was in the order was sweet corn soup.
 It wasn't until recently that I realized how easy it is to recreate this iconic soup at home.